 3.2 Post-employment limitation period for public servants in designated positions

-The Deputy Minister is responsible for designating positions of risk for post-employment conflict of interest situations in accordance with the Policy on Conflict of Interest and Post-Employment.
+The Deputy Minister is responsible for designating positions of risk for post-employment conflict of interest situations in accordance with the Directive on Conflict of Interest.

 The positions that have been designated as positions of risk in the Department of Justice are: EX, LC, LP-04 and LP-05 positions.

 Public servants in these designated positions are subject to a one-year limitation period after leaving office.
 Before leaving office and during this one-year limitation period, these public servants are to report to the Deputy Minister in writing, via the office responsible for values and ethics, all firm offers of employment or proposed activity outside the public service that could place them in a real, apparent or potential conflict of interest with their public service employment.
 They are also to disclose immediately the acceptance of any such offer.
 In addition, these public servants may not, during this one-year period, without the authorization of the Deputy Minister: